 Secrets of Puebla Tunnels

-The tunnel—tall enough that a person could comfortably ride through on horseback—originates in the historic center of Puebla and lets out to the Loreto fort, where the Cinco de Mayo battle occurred.
-Archeologists first discerned that it was a complex sewer system, but another discovery led them to believe that people also used the tunnels for secret travel.
+Tunnels, tall enough that a person could comfortably ride through on horseback, originates in the historic center of Puebla and lets out to the Loreto fort, where the Cinco de Mayo battle occurred.